 The Community Foundation for Southern Arizona invests for the long term through a diversified portfolio consisting of different global asset classes.
-CFSA governs the investment of assets through an Investment Policy Statement that is annually approved through its Board of Trustees.
+CFSA governs the investment of assets through an Investment Policy Statement that is annually approved by CFSA’s Board of Trustees.
 Performance is monitored throughout the year by an Investment Committee.

 Investment Committee | Fiscal Year 2022